-We conducted all trials at 4 different navel orange orchards in Tulare and Kern Counties in the southern San Joaquin Valley, California, from spring 2022 through Autumn 2023.
+We conducted all trials at 4 different naval orange orchards in Tulare and Kern Counties in the southern San Joaquin Valley, California, from spring 2022 through Autumn 2023.
 Each site consisted of a 2 ha (140 m \times 140 m) interior core where we conducted all indexing for the trials.
-We also included an external buffer around the interior cores to reduce the likelihood that roof rats would reinvade the indexing core after initial removal efforts (mean radius of home range of roof rats = 87 m; Baldwin et al. 2024), ultimately resulting in plots approximately 16 ha in size (400 \times 400 m).
+We included an external buffer around the interior cores to reduce the likelihood that roof rats would reinvade the indexing core after initial removal efforts (mean radius of home range of roof rats = 87 m; Baldwin et al. 2024), ultimately resulting in plots 16 ha in size (400 \times 400 m).
 At each site, we included a bait station-only plot (hereafter, bait station), an IPM plot, and a control plot.
 No treatments were applied in the control plots during the duration of both Trials 1 and 2, although indexing occurred in the control plots at the same intervals as those that were conducted for the bait station and IPM plots.
+Trial 1 was initiated in May 2022 at Site 1, with subsequent sites initiating in six-week staggered intervals.
+For Trial 2, we started Site 1 during December 2022.
+We used five-week staggered intervals to initiate Sites 2-4, although Site 2 did not start until February 2023 given inclement weather.